Mesi21/React-Calculator/README.md

 <img alt="Version" src="https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000" />

 This project is about making a simple calculator app using React.
+It can solve basic operations with 2 numbers.
 It was created with [Create-React-App](https://github.com/facebook/create-react-app)

 ## Live version